 Once turned on, the air conditioner unit sucks air from each room through the return register of the ductwork.
 The evaporator coils then strip the extra heat from said air, which effectively drops the air temperature.
 The gas refrigerant then absorbs that heat, turning itself into liquid.
 A fan in the indoor unit blows the chilled air back to the room through the ductwork, giving you a colder air temperature.

-Sign-up For Our Electrical Newsletter!
+Sign-up For Our Plumbing Newsletter!

 Meanwhile, the compressor sends the liquid refrigerant to the condenser, which then releases the heat outside of the house.
 After the excess heat is gone, the refrigerant turns into gas again and flows back to the evaporator in the indoor unit, waiting to absorb heat again from the air.